Henning-Aasheim/Authoritarian-Diffusion-MA-Thesis/README.md

-# Authoritarian-Diffusion-MA-Thesis
+# Authoritarian Diffusion: Master's Thesis
-This is the repository for all files and data from my master's thesis
+This is the repository for all files and data related to my master's thesis work.